 Are you a talented, committed and enthusiastic young music maker?
 Then the Norfolk Centre for Young Musicians (NCYM) could be just what you are looking for.

-NCYM, a partnership between Guildhall School of Music and Drama, Educator Solutions Music Service and City of Norwich School, is a Saturday Music Centre providing specialist training for Norfolk’s young musicians, combining excellence with equal access.
+NCYM, a partnership between Guildhall School of Music and Drama, Norfolk Music Hub and City of Norwich School, is a Saturday Music Centre providing specialist training for Norfolk’s young musicians, combining excellence with equal access.

-Staff are appointed by the Guildhall in partnership with Educator Solutions Music Service and we run a range of activities for students aged 8 – 18.
+Staff are appointed by the Guildhall School in partnership with the Music Service and run a range of activities for students aged 8 – 18.
 Young musicians are encouraged to work in ensembles with professional musicians and develop high levels of performance, musicianship and composition.

 Norfolk Centre for Young Musicians welcomes applications from committed young musicians of grade 4 standard and above to attend a regular weekly orchestra on a Saturday for a sustained programme of orchestral training.

 Norfolk Intermediate Youth Orchestra is conducted by Paul Warburton.
 Paul has over 20 years of experience working with professional orchestras including the CBSO under Simon Rattle, Covent Garden Soloists, Glyndebourne Opera Orchestra (leader), and BBC Orchestras.

 Educator Solutions Music Service has been working closely with the Guildhall School of Music & Drama to look at bursaries/scholarships which can help young musicians in the county with the cost of tuition/ensembles.
 For further enquiries please contact the NCYM Centre Manager, Juliet Rickard at firstname.lastname@example.org or telephone 01603 303351.